Skip to main content

 Study Personnel

-Personnel changes should be reported to the reviewing external IRB as required by the external IRB.
-Personnel changes do not need to be reported to the MSU HRPP unless any of the following apply:
+Personnel changes should be reported to the reviewing IRB as required.
+Personnel changes should also be reported to the MSU HRPP when the following apply:

 • Change in the MSU principal investigator